 The Recovery Library holds our extensive knowledge bank of videos, audio recordings and articles about affairs, infidelity and healing.
 Monthly membership also gives you access to our anonymous forums, as well as the opportunity to have Rick answer your specific questions each week.

-EMS Online (for couples) and Harboring Hope (for the betrayed spouse) are based on a proven workbook and DVD curriculum combined with the power of an anonymous support group.
+EMS Online (for couples) and Harboring Hope (for the betrayed spouse) are based on a proven workbook and streamed video curriculum combined with the power of an online support group.
 Each week, you’ll do work on your own before discussing the week’s topic with your group on a private conference call led by our trained facilitators.

 Step 4: